verdaux/BookNotes/Phrases/Impressors.md

 - [ ] Not from this generation, just living in it.
 - [ ] Hey!
 Wanna hang out later and distract each other from how horrifying everything is?
 - [ ] Build a relationship so strong that it can bear the weight of truth.
+- [ ] I have an anti talent for queues.